-Wooden Spoons are large utility spoons for the kitchen made, usually, from a single piece of wood.
+Wooden spoons are utility spoons for the kitchen, typically large and typically made from a single piece of wood.
 The wood will always be hardwood.

-The back of the bowl of Wooden Spoons is thicker than that of metal or plastic spoons.
-Some people feel this gives these spoons an advantage, because unlike the thinner-backed spoons, they don’t cut into a mixture, but rather just stir it.
-Many recipes in fact will specify that you should use a wooden spoon.
+The back of the bowl of wooden spoons is thicker than that of metal or plastic spoons.
+Some people feel this gives these spoons an advantage, because unlike the thinner-backed metal spoons, they don’t cut into a mixture letting air, gasses, etc. escape, but rather actually just stir it.
+Many recipes in fact will specify that you should use a wooden spoon for this reason.

 Some people like to have separate ones for separate chores, such as tomato sauce, stews, etc.

-Many people just prefer the feel of cooking with wood rather than metal (though they don’t seem to extend that to looking for wooden pots.)
+Many people say they just prefer the feel of cooking with wood rather than metal (though that doesn’t seem to apply to wooden pots.)

-To clean a Wooden Spoon, just toss it in the dishwasher.
-They won’t last forever; they are not meant to.
-If you really want to, you can sand them down, and treat them with mineral oil, but such effort may not be worth the bother for the small amount of money that they cost, often less than the cost of a pen.
+Wooden spoons won’t last forever; they are not meant to.
+If you really want to, you can sand stained ones down, and treat them with mineral oil, but such effort may not be worth the bother for the small amount of money that they cost.
 If you really want perfect ones to display, you can just buy separate ones for display and hang them up.

-Don’t use Wooden Spoons to stir food in the blender while it’s running, or you’ll end up with shards of wood in your food.
-It might be more fibre than you need in your diet.
+Don’t use wooden spoons to stir food in the blender while it’s running, or you’ll end up with shards of wood in your food.

 The first spoons man that man used were carved of wood.
 Metal eating utensils weren’t common in the British North American colonies until the 1700s.
 As wooden spoons were displaced as utensils for eating, they remained as tools for cooking.

 Literature & Lore